"Coyotes Attack Small Dogs in LaSalle."

 Once the coyotes treat your neighborhood as their source of food and shelters, they will become bolder and chase after your pet dogs and even small children and adults if they are not well fed.

 Meanwhile, you may feed the coyotes without being aware of it by feeding your pet dogs outside your home.
-Remember to leave no pet food and eliminate water source in the yards.
+Remember to leave no pet food and eliminate the water sources in the yards.

 If you own a habit to feed stray animals in your neighborhoods, feed them at a regular time and take back the leftover in time.